Gaëlle Aeby is a research fellow at the Morgan Centre for Research into Everyday Lives, University of Manchester.

 John is interested in how people use media when in romantic relationships.
 By use he means two things: the use of media discourses and the use of media technologies.

-Christina Straub is a PhD student in Criminology/Sociology at the University of Leeds, United Kingdom.
+Christina Straub is a postdoctoral research assistant in Criminology/Sociology at the University of Durham, United Kingdom.

 Katherine Twamley is Associate Professor of Sociology at the Department of Social Science at University College London, UK.